 Mountains and glaciers in the South and desert and moonlike landscapes in the North.
 It is more than true to say Chile’s landscape is diverse.
-And that is probably one of the reasons why Chile is a top destination to visit in 2018.
+And that is probably one of the reasons why Chile is a top destination to visit.

 Although mostly visited for Patagonia in the South or San Pedro de Atacama in the North, the country has equally beauty in-between these two spots.
 Several national parks like Laguna de Laja and Pan de Azucar are ready to show you places where cacti almost touch the ocean and lakes surrounded by impressive volcanoes.

 In addition, cities like Santiago de Chile and Valparaiso offer you culture as a perfect counterpart.
 In Valparaiso, it is almost impossible to find a wall that is not touched by the hand of a street artist and Cerro San Cristobal offers you amazing views over the urban jungle called Santiago.
 If you escape the bustle of these cities, you will find cosy little towns like Pisco Elqui.
 No better way to relax by enjoying a Pisco Sour on one of the many terraces.